Toyota Century: Third generation (G60; 2018)

 It shows that its appearance was influenced by the Century Royal, which was produced at the request of the Japanese Imperial Household Agency to be used by senior members of the Imperial House of Japan in 2006.
 The full model update maintains the visual tradition of the Century model, while incorporating appropriate technological upgrades and advances such as Toyota Safety Sense P-series collision avoidance support, and Toyota T-Connect.
 The traditionally installed side-view mirrors above the front wheels, a standard feature that started with the first generation, have been replaced with door mounted units, incorporating turn signal lights.
-Unlike other Toyota products, which have the Toyota badge, and hybrid installed vehicles with a separate "hybrid badge" with an additional Toyota or Lexus badge with a blue background, the Century has the traditional Fushichō badge and the word "Century" in block letters on the trunklid and does not carry the Toyota badge or designation.
-On the "C" pillar there is a badge in blue with a gothic-style "C" for Century with a label "hybrid" below.
-This badge is a traditional Century styling feature that first appeared in 1967.

-There are many features that are exclusive to the Century.
-The grille is the classic narrow vertical chrome strips with a second layer underneath of interlocking circles that are also used for the turn signals used in the front bumper.
-The rear taillights are also a traditional appearance which debuted with the first generation in 1967.
 As with previous generations, rear passenger comfort and convenience is made a priority.
 The rear seats have a recline feature, with integrated heaters and massage function, as well as an adjustable power leg rest for the rear seat opposite the driver.
 The sound system comes standard with 20 speakers.
 A 20-inch LCD screen is installed for rear seat passengers that let occupants control many aspects and features as a convenience as well as playing video content.
 The standard upholstery fabric continues to be offered in three color choices using 100% wool with a unique heather pattern, with leather remaining available optionally in two different color combinations.
 Both upholstery choices include two different wood inlay selections.
 The transmission selector, which on previous generations was either floor mounted or steering column installed, is now only available on the floor.